-Here is the return of a past Great Taste Award winner from producer Luiz Zanetti, and an exclusive to Dark Woods Coffee.
+For a sixth season, the return of a past Great Taste Award winner from producer Luiz Zanetti, from the beautiful rolling hills around Poços de Caldas, Sul de Minas.

 The fragrance is rich with toasted notes of cashew and vanilla sweetness and the brewed coffee layers this with a really appealing hit of dried figs. This is a classic Brazil natural so the fruit notes imparted by the process of drying the beans in the cherry, are clean and sweet rather than boozy or funky but they do serve to bring added complexity.
 In the cup expect lots of milk chocolate and nuts with a gentle white grape acidity and a fig and raisin sweetness.
 The body is soft, full and creamy as you might expect from a lower altitude coffee and this carries over from filter to espresso.